• Home

 But it’s funny, in all the years I’ve been cooking, I just never got around to making homemade spinach pasta – until this year.

-Honestly, while egg noodles in general feel like a winter comfort food to me, homemade spinach pasta is actually perfect for spring – not because they’re green, but because that green comes from early spring spinach, and because they’re full of the eggs (or egg yolks if you want to get really fancy) those chickens just can’t stop laying right now.
+Honestly, while egg noodles, in general, feel like a winter comfort food to me, homemade spinach pasta is actually perfect for spring – not because they’re green, but because that green comes from early spring spinach and because they’re full of the eggs (or egg yolks if you want to get really fancy) those chickens just can’t stop laying right now.

 I love these beautiful, delicious spinach egg noodles with all my heart.

-I love how easy it is to make a small batch that stretches on forever and ends up being a much bigger batch than you expected, and how easy it is then, to lay the extras out to dry for another time.
+I love how easy it is to make a small batch that stretches on forever and ends up being a much bigger batch than you expected and how easy it is then to lay the extras out to dry for another time.

 I’m all about “killing two birds with one stone” that way.
 In fact, I have a zip-top baggie full of them in my pantry now, just waiting to be used up.